Conquista-Code/Topology-Visuals/Network Write-Up.md

 * LAN IP Address 192.168.1.1
 > Subnet 192.168.1.0/24

+## Captive Portal

+Captive portal a webpage which will require for the user to login with the appropriate credentials verified from the windows server Active directory.
+This is enabled through the pfsense router firewall configurations to allow the user to access the internet.

 ## End-user System

 End-users are able to use the OS which fits their jobs duties; the network config can support access from a number of different operating systems.
 Most users are expected to use Windows 10.
 IP addresses for these systems will be dynamically assigned from the available pool of 192.168.1.50 - 192.168.1.150